 The local management and employees are committed to giving back to the community through various channels.
-For instance, collaboration and alliances with institution and conservation groups for the betterment of wildlife, agricultural and environment, provide education to local workforce and senior stakeholders, and provide assistance to local community and government department to expand business opportunities.
+For instance, we are engaged in collaboration and alliances with institution and conservation groups for the betterment of wildlife, agricultural and environment, provide education to local workforce and senior stakeholders, and provide assistance to local community and government department to expand business opportunities.